medic/cht-docs/content/en/contribute/code/workflow.md

 1. Submit a PR for each of the repositories.
 Each PR message and description will become the commit message and description so keep the message concise, describe what and why rather than how, and link to the issue in the description (eg: "medic/cht-core#123").
 1. Wait for the builds to succeed and ensure there are no conflicts with the the main branch so the PR can be merged.
 1. Pick one Reviewer for the PR and work with them until the code passes review.
 In some special cases more than one Reviewer may be necessary, but be specific about additional Reviewers and ensure you really need each of their additional reviews for a good reason.
 Remember, anyone can collaborate on PRs even if they aren't an official Reviewer.
+If you add a QA Engineer as a Reviewer, briefly comment in the ticket about what kind of testing review you expect from that engineer.

 Once all PRs have been approved: